 Your training application, implemented in Python and TensorFlow, is the core of the training process.
 Cloud ML Engine runs your training job on computing resources in the cloud.
 Here's an overview of the process:

-- You create a TensorFlow application that defines your computation graph and trains your model.
+- You create a TensorFlow application that trains your model.
 Cloud ML Engine has almost no specific requirements of your application during the training process, so you build it as you would to run locally in your development environment.

 - You get your training and verification data into a source that Cloud ML Engine can access.
 This usually means putting it in Cloud Storage, Cloud Bigtable, or another Google Cloud Platform storage service associated with the same GCP project that you're using for Cloud ML Engine.

 - When your application is ready to run, you must package it and transfer it

 to a Cloud Storage bucket that your project can access.
 This is

 gcloudcommand-line tool to run a training job.

 - The Cloud ML Engine training service sets up resources for your

 job.
 It allocates one or more virtual machines (called training

 instances) based on your job configuration.
 Each training instance is set